How We Work

 Our program is designed to create an environment whereby residents can discover intrinsic new life choices.

 12 Step Connection

-We believe that alcoholism/drug addiction is a disease and that the only recovery possible is through sustained abstinence from alcohol and other mind altering drugs.
+We believe that alcoholism/drug addiction is a disease and that the only recovery possible is through sustained abstinence from alcohol and other mind-altering drugs.
 We also believe that Alcoholics Anonymous is the most effective program for helping alcoholics stay sober.

 We believe that the alcoholic woman can change her lifestyle by exposure to the AA/NA program in a safe, calm, protected, drug-free environment, where she can interact with peers and learn through experiencing sobriety.
-We also believe that 12 Step Social Support Groups are the most effective programs available for help the addicted woman maintain her sobriety.
+We also believe that 12 Step Social Support Groups are the most effective programs available to help the addicted woman maintain her sobriety.